Mioke/KMSearchDisplayController/README.md

   More infomation to see in demo, any good idea or bug you can open an issue.

 # LICENCE
-  All the source code is publish under the MIT Licence.
+  All the source code is published under the MIT Licence.
 See the LICENCE file for details.